-Students of Kristen have been accepted to perform at the National Suzuki Association of the Americas Conference (Minneapolis, MN), as well as the Suzuki Convention of the Americas (Mexico).
+Students of Kristen have been accepted to perform at the National Suzuki Association of the Americas Conference (Minneapolis, MN), the Suzuki Convention of the Americas (Mexico), ILMEA Conference Honors Orchestra, and at Carnagie Hall (through the Honors Performance Series).
 Her students have won concertmaster chairs and/or solo competitions in local youth orchestras such as the Chicago Youth Symphony Orchestra program, Fox Valley Youth Orchestra program, as well as school orchestra programs.
 Students of Kristen have been selected into both Symphony Orchestra, the Chicago Youth Symphony's top group, as well as Symphonic Core, an elite chamber ensemble comprised of the top student musicians in Chicago, which is selected from CYSO's Symphony Orchestra.
 Her students have traveled the country to attend Suzuki Institutes, and some have been selected to perform at honors recitals.
 Some of her students have gone on to pursue music degrees in college, and most students have continued music-making in some capacity in their adult years.

 Kristen grew up in Buffalo, NY where she was a participant in the Greater Buffalo Youth Orchestra program from 1998-2003.
 She won orchestra chairs at the county, district, and state levels.
 In 2002 she was accepted into the School for Strings program where she was able to work with members of the Philadelphia Orchestra in studio, masterclass, and orchestral settings.
 In 2004 Kristen attended the Bravo International Chamber Music Festival as principal violinist in a string quartet.
 Kristen has studied under Dr. Lee Joiner, Dr. Paul Vanderwerf, Ansgarius Aylward, Karen Soffer, and Ann Kiefer.
 She has been selected to work with Phillipe Quint, Joseph Lanza, William DePasquale, Igor Gefter, Roman Mekinulov, and David Zafer in coachings and masterclasses.
 Kristen graduated from the Wheaton Conservatory magna cum laude with a degree in music education and a minor in theology.
 She holds certifications in Suzuki Violin Books 1-10, Suzuki Viola Books 1-4, and the Suzuki Principals in Action course.
 She also holds certification on Books 1-2 of the O'Connor Method.